GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/adclass.rst

 AstroData system.
 Placing the registration step in the ``__init__.py`` file is convenient, because importing the package will be enough!

-Thus, a typical script making use of DRAGONS' AstroData to manipulate GMOS data could start like this::
+Thus, a script making use of DRAGONS' AstroData to manipulate GMOS data could start like this::

     import astrodata